Who are Business and Leisure Travelers? How Does the Travel Industry View Business and Leisure Travelers?

 - Appreciate travel providers that offer exclusive deals, free upgrades, and exceptional amenities to loyal customers.

 - Free amenities.
 Business-oriented hotels provide amenities like continental breakfasts, business centers, in-room coffee makers, and irons to help businesspeople prepare quickly for their meetings.
 They also design their rooms so that businesspeople rest well.
 (Good lighting, comfortable temperature, and bedding).
-Airlines provide first and business-class services and clubs to attract business people, as well.
+Airlines provide first and business-class services and clubs to attract business people.

 Why Does Travel Industry Prefer Business Travelers?